I would like to be your customer.

 Now please, don’t take it personally.
 I can’t tell you how long it’s been since I’ve, you know, physically shopped for anything more than groceries.

-My behavior is not atypical by any degree.
+My behavior is not atypical to any degree.
 Like it or not, online shopping is here to stay.

-The big guys and gals of the retail world not only accept this, they have embraced it.
+The big guys and gals of the retail world not only accept this, but they have also embraced it.
 As a result, they boast online shopping systems that run better than the buildings they sit in.
-Target.com, Zappos, Amazon, Kohl’s, even Walmart and Kmart – all have turned their sizable resources to the realm of the online shopper.
+Target.com, Zappos, Amazon, Kohl’s, even Walmart, and Kmart – all have turned their sizable resources to the realm of the online shopper.

 Oh yes, yes it is.